thayanebatista/First-JS-HTML-CSS/README.md

     - see or put films in 'watch list'

 # How do I use it?
+    - click in the link to see on web https://vigilant-jones-402a8e.netlify.app/
-    - for now, just start the 'index.html' file.
-When it's finished, you gonna use your login and pass from themoviedb to see your watchlist
+    - if you're gonna clone, for now, just start the 'index.html' file.